rguderlei/ember.js-example/README.md

 ember.js-example
 ================

-This is simple example for a ember.js-app.
-The code is based on [this blog post](http://trek.github.com).
+This is a simple example for an ember.js-app.
+The code is roughly based on [this blog post](http://trek.github.com).